A PB, +50% on a ride and a trip to the velodrome

 March 15, 2015

-It started on Friday with a leaving party for a work colleague, which involved being out late at the pub and some karaoke (but as usual, no alcohol for me, so no singing).
+It started on Friday with a leaving party for a work colleague, which involved being out late at the pub and some karaoke.
+(As usual, no alcohol for me, so no singing).
 It was a fun evening (although sad that Justin was leaving)… but not ideal race preparation as I didn’t really eat properly.
 A handful of peanuts and some oriental snacks doesn’t really make for a nutritious pre-race dinner!

 Saturday morning started with parkrun.
-I’ve been trying really hard not to over eat and to eat as healthily as possible, so I was feeling quite light.
+I’ve been trying really hard not to overeat and to eat as healthily as possible, so I was feeling quite light.
 Also, my asthma hasn’t been too bad and my running has generally been going well, so I felt like I could be on good form.
-I told a couple of friends that I was going for a PB, and as I hadn’t really dressed for cold weather (my favourite SOAS vest and a pair of shorts), I knew I had to run quickly to stay warm!
+I told a couple of friends that I was going for a PB.
+As I hadn’t really dressed for cold weather (my favourite SOAS vest and a pair of shorts), I knew I had to run quickly to stay warm!

-I managed to push a bit on the downhill, but it wasn’t long before I got to the hill again (it’s a two-lap course).
-I kept pushing, but wasn’t confident that I would be able to get a PB, I was just hoping that I could get close to 25:00.
+I managed to push a bit on the downhill.
+It wasn’t long before I got to the hill again (it’s a two-lap course).
+I kept pushing but wasn’t confident that I would be able to get a PB.
+I was just hoping that I could get close to 25:00.

 When I got to the top of the hill again, I decided to give it everything I had on the downhill.
-When I reached the bottom, I was trying to pace myself as the finish straight is quite long, but at that moment Patrick and Angela (a couple from my running club) went past and said something to me – I can’t remember what, but it motivated me to push and try to keep up with them.
+When I reached the bottom, I was trying to pace myself as the finish straight is quite long.
+At that moment Patrick and Angela (a couple from my running club) went past and said something to me.
+I can’t remember what, but it motivated me to push and try to keep up with them.

 I did the best that I could and put in a massive finishing sprint.